ShredNek/daydreamers-website/design-brief.md

 start button laucnhes rand shit (popups, etc.) icons looks day dreamery, havea  babckground to macth the top, make everything smaller,

+change the load effect overall so that it is stggered (20%, 40%, 60%, 80%)

+? mark is a "i feel lucky" button - a rare click gets you to  apacke you can;t otherwise access